Does Tomato Paste Go Bad? – Expiration Date, Spoilage Signs and Storage Tips

 Fish Sauce

-Searching for a good tamari substitute? then the fish sauce is the best one.
-Generally, it is made from fermented fish so it is of salty and pungent taste.
-It can be used in various salads, stir-fries, and stews as well, as a substitute for tamari.
+It can be used in various salads, stir-fries, and stews as well, as as a substitute for tamari.
 Besides that, if you want to use more tamari in the dish, use a little fish sauce instead, as its pungent taste adds more richness to the dish than tamari.

 Use this substitute in the ratio 1:2 for better taste based on the need.